-WMS relies on the board of trustees to govern, and the professional staff to manage.
+WMS relies on the board of trustees to govern and the professional staff to manage.
 The authority for the board is derived from the Articles of Incorporation (state law) and the Bylaws.
 A board generally fulfills four functions:

 - 1. Governance Through the authority granted in the articles of incorporation and bylaws, the board is responsible for governing the organization.
-Governance is a broad oversight, and is not considered a function of management or administration (staff roles). - 2.
-Policy and Position Development The board reviews and develops policy and positions that will guide the organization and its stakeholders.
+Governance is a broad oversight, and is not considered a function of management or administration.
+Day-to-day operations and executing the organization's vision are the responsibility of the WMS staff under the direction of the Executive Director/Chief Executive Officer. - 2.
+Policy and Position Development The full board reviews and develops policy and positions that will guide the organization and its stakeholders.
 Policies are adopted for the recurring and critical issues that arise, in the form of a motion, to guide future boards and staff.
 Positions tend to relate to governmental platforms. - 3.
 Visionary The board sets the course for the organization well into the future.
 Though a director may term limitations in the sense of number of years or number of terms, there is a need to think beyond one's term in order to guide the organization and the community it represents.
 Evidence of being visionary is a reliance on the strategic plan, including a clear mission and vision. - 4.
 Fiduciary The fiduciary duty is a relationship of confidence or trust between two or more parties.
 The board has responsibility to protect the organization and its resources.